seanslma/maki/DevOps/Docker/Build.md

 ## COPY failed: stat /var/lib/docker/tmp/docker-builder<number>/xxxx no such file or directory
 - the current context is not correct
+- the directory not in the current context folder
 - the directory was in `.dockerignore` file so it was not copied to the builder folder
 - the docker daemon doesn't have sufficient rights or space to create the temporary directory and files
 - there's a bug in the directive that fails to place the expected files from 'current context' to into the temporary directory